-Contact: Maria del Mar Aponte Rodriguez, Director, Office of International Education
+Contact: Meghan Davis, Director, Office of International Education

-Contact: Maria del Mar Aponte Rodriguez, Director, Office of International Education
+Contact: Meghan Davis, Director, Office of International Education

 Wittenberg students have the opportunity to spend a semester in Costa Rica with a faculty member.
 A full semester program that will earn 16-18 credits (directly from Wittenberg University).
 No Spanish required.
 Classes are taught by both Wittenberg professors and Veritas University professors.
 Residence in Host Families.
 Program Costs are Wittenberg University tuition, as well as room and board (ALL financial aid and scholarship, with the exception of work study awards, are applicable).
 Students will need to cover airfare as well as spending money.
 Through our partnership with Beyond Sports, athletes are able to continue their training while abroad.
 Complete language requirements and other Wittenberg general education requirements.
-Completion of community service.
+Multiple Connections Curriculum requirements may be fulfilled, including two of the requirements in LO1 (one experiential learning requirement for the semester abroad and the civic engagement requirement for the community service work completed in Costa Rica).

 Contact: Scott Rosenberg, Professor of History